shanelord01/hass-firewalla-ng/README.md

 ## Changelog

-### v2.2.2
+### v2.3.0
-- Add rule toggle button entities — each firewall rule now has a Toggle button on its device card that pauses an active rule or resumes a paused one, with a contextual icon reflecting current state
+- Replace rule toggle button with a native **switch entity** per firewall rule — On = Active, Off = Paused
+- Switch state is reflected live in the dashboard; icon changes contextually (shield/shield-off)
+- Remove `firewalla.pause_rule` and `firewalla.resume_rule` custom services — use `switch.turn_off` / `switch.turn_on` instead (standard HA services work in all automations and scripts)
+- Upgrade `firewalla.delete_alarm` to use a **target entity selector** — pick the alarm from a dropdown in Developer Tools instead of entering a raw ID
+- Upgrade `firewalla.rename_device` to use a **target device selector** — pick the device from a dropdown in Developer Tools instead of entering a raw MAC address

 ### v2.2.1
-- Fix rule binary sensors missing icon — `rule_active` translation key was not set on `FirewallaRuleActiveSensor`, so the shield icon from `icons.json` was never applied
+- Fix rule active sensor not rendering shield icon — missing `_attr_translation_key` on `FirewallaRuleActiveSensor`

 ### v2.2.0
 - Fix flow fetching: API query parameter was `count` instead of `limit` — flows now correctly respect the configured limit